Title I

 Bloomingdale Elementary School Goals:

-- Goal 1: The percentage of students in grades 3 – 5 reading on grade level, as measured by the Georgia Milestones Assessment System, will increase from 57% in 2024 to 61% in 2025.
+- Goal 1: The percentage of Bloomingdale Bears in grades 3-5 reading on or above grade level will increase from 57% to 60% as measured by MAP.

 Communication About Student Learning